 - Local reactions (e.g., oral discomfort, burning, pain, tongue/mouth ulceration, gingival pruritus, swelling, and dry mouth)

-- Hypersensitivity reaction (may occur in patients with known hypersensitivity reaction to milk product concentrate)
+- Hypersensitivity reaction (may occur in people with known hypersensitivity reaction to milk product concentrate)

 |